osjacky430/tmr_listener/README.md

 ### TODO

+- General
+  - More Unit test
+  - Code coverage
+  - Thread, and Exception safety
+  - Consider the case where user would like to run these two in one executable?
+  - Consider comply to ros-industrial?
-- Rethink implementation of parser object
+- Parser object
   - Maybe I should adapt ros msg object as spirit parse data storage class
-- Use parser object to parse message from TM, currently only TMSVR parser is used
-- Better ROS interface
+- ROS interface
-- Launch with valgrind to catch possible memory leak
+  - More services
+    - load plugin dynamically
+    - listener services
+- TM external script language
   - Type conversion operator, TM has some "unique" type conversion rules, which is totally BS to me
   - consider function accepting types that can be implicitly converted to the desired type
-- Implement some services
-  - load plugin dynamically
-  - listener services
   - TM functions, and project variables
   - MUST disable user construct Expression from string, only internally usable
   - Reply if tm message not yet respond is bugged since the response is not queued, fix it in the future
-- More Unit test
-- Code coverage
-- Thread safety
-- Exception safety

 ### Contact